 Define Your Class’s Value Proposition

 Rather than teaching a broad, sweeping skill set, the most successful classes hone in on one specific skill, concept, or project, which is taught over a series of shorter lessons.
 We call this core element of a class its value proposition, and it’s more than just what students will learn.
-You should also consider why the class is valuable in a larger context, who the class is for (or your intended audience), and how that audience will benefit from your guided lessons.
+As you develop your class topic, you should also consider why the class is valuable in a larger context, who the class is for (or your intended audience), and how that audience will benefit from your guided lessons.

 In other words, classes with strong value propositions: